Why Change to a Vegan Lifestyle?

 Still Worried About How to go Vegan?

 Don’t let the rules of being vegan scare you.
 Take it one day at a time.
 If you mess up, start again tomorrow.
 Ask for help.
-If you don’t know anyone, go online – join Facebook communities and get inspiration from the many vegan blogs.
+If you don’t know anyone, go online – join Facebook communities and get inspiration from the many vegan blogs or vegan news sites.
 The best part is being able to try new foods.
 If you aren’t having fun, you need to change things up a bit.

 What's Your Reaction?